liveahero-wiki/liveahero-wiki.github.io/guide/quest.md

 ## Main Quest

 This is the quest where you can read the game's main story.
+Go to [Main Quests](/main_quests/) to a list of Main Quest chapters.

 ## Enhancement/ Training Quest